Tail redundancy and its characterization of compression of memoryless sources: Prior work

-A well known lower bound on average case redundancy relates it to Bayes redundancy of any given prior.
+\ignore{\paragraph{Bayes Redundancy} A well known lower bound on average case redundancy relates it to Bayes redundancy of any given prior.
 This result can be obtained from general minimax theorem.
-Here we provide the version from~\cite{haussler1997general}.
+Here we provide the version from~\cite{HO97}. \bLemma Let $\cM(x^n)$ show the set of all probability measure on $X^n$.
+Denotes elements of $\cP^n$ as $p_{\theta},\theta\in\Theta$.
+Then Redundancy is lower bounded by Bayes redundancy of any given prior $\pi$ on $\Theta$. i.e.